Who Needs Homelessness Assistance?

 What Information Does HUD Provide?

-, updates, and information including, tools and templates, research, evaluations, best practices, guides, training manuals, and more.
+The HUD Exchange provides a hub for the latest Homelessness Assistance resources, updates, and information including, tools and templates, research, evaluations, best practices, guides, and training manuals, as well as:

 - Training Opportunities - For information on upcoming events, self-paced online training, and recorded webinars, go to Training and Events.